For Peer Advisors: Using Grad Planner

 The advisor side does not allow you to reset an entire Grad Plan.
 The Student side does allow the student to reset the Grad Plan and start back from the Recommended Plan.

-Adding a Plan Note
+Adding a Message

 That will open a text box that allows you to leave a note.